Justine (de Sade novel): Plot

-In her search for work and shelter Justine constantly fell into the hands of rogues who would ravish and torture her and the people she makes friends with.
-Justine was falsely accused of theft by Harpin and sent to jail expecting execution.
-She had to ally herself with a Miss Dubois, a criminal who helped her to escape along with her band.
-To escape, Miss Dubois arranged a fire to break out in the prison, in which 21 people died.
-After escaping the band of Dubois, Justine wanders off and accidentally trespasses upon the lands of the count of Bressac.
+In her search for work and shelter, Justine constantly falls into the hands of rogues who ravish and torture her and the people she makes friends with.
+Justine is falsely accused of theft by Harpin and sent to jail, expecting execution.
+She has to ally herself with Miss Dubois, a criminal who helps her to escape along with her band.
+To escape, Miss Dubois arranges a fire to break out in the prison, in which 21 people died.
+After escaping the band of Dubois, Justine wanders off and accidentally trespasses upon the lands of the Count of Bressac.

-The story is told by "Thérèse" ("Sophie" in the first version) in an inn, to Madame de Lorsagne.
-It is finally revealed that Madame de Lorsagne is her long-lost sister.
+The story is told by "Thérèse" ("Sophie" in the first version) in an inn, to Madame de Lorsange.
+It is finally revealed that Madame de Lorsange is her long-lost sister.
 The irony is that her sister submitted to a brief period of vice and found herself a comfortable existence where she could exercise good, while Justine refused to make concessions for the greater good and was plunged further into vice than those who would go willingly.

-The story ends with Madame de Lorsagne relieving her from a life of vice and clearing her name.
+The story ends with Madame de Lorsange relieving her from a life of vice and clearing her name.
 Soon afterward, Justine becomes introverted and morose and is finally struck by a bolt of lightning and killed instantly.
-Madame de Lorsagne joins a religious order after Justine's death.
+Madame de Lorsange joins a religious order after Justine's death.

 Scholarship

-Simone de Beauvoir called Justine "la bêlante Justine".
-One scholar commented:
+Simone de Beauvoir wrote a notable essay on Sade, "Faut-il brûler Sade?" ("Should we burn Sade?"), published in 1955.
+She argues that, beyond the scandalous element, Sade uses Justine to reconcile individual pleasure with societal existence and to explore an ethical dimension to libertine philosophy.